zoharmuzafi/todo/README.md

 Description:

 Real-time to do app.
-The app allows the user to create and manage thier tasks, add subtasks and share with other users.
+The app allows the users to create and manage thier tasks, add subtasks and add users to collaborate together on a task.
 The app is updated in real time.

 Link to Heroku hosted project: